eclipse-tractusx/traceability-foss/CFX-CHANGELOG.md

 - #350 Added properties for provisioning to submodel / dtr service
 - #349 Added second identity provider for Oauth2 for DTR and submodel service
 - #62 - Added configurable assert refresh cron job with default values
+- #66 Added api key authorization for /qualitynotifications and /qualityalerts

 ### Changed
 - #105 Upgraded irs client library to 2.1.15
+- #66 changed integration tests for edc notifications
+- #66 changed error handling config and added new exception InvalidApiKeyException

 ### Fixed
 - #55 ids path for notification catalog requests is only appended if not already present.